ACADEMY OF INTERNATIONAL BUSINESS

 ARTICLE VIII POLICIES

 Section 1.
 Fiscal Year

 The AIB US-SE fiscal year shall begin on January 1 and end on December 31.

 The Executive Board may authorize any officer or agent of the organization to enter into any contract or execute any instrument on its behalf.
 Such authorization may be general or confined to specific instances.

 Section 3.
 Conflicts of Interest

-The Executive Board creates and, from time to time, reviews a policy to govern possible conflict of interest transactions involving officers of the AIB-SE.
-The Executive Board shall at least once per year obtain written conflict of interest disclosure forms from all officers of the AIB-SE.
+The Executive Board creates and, from time to time, reviews a policy to govern possible conflict of interest transactions involving officers of the AIB US-SE.
+The Executive Board shall at least once per year obtain written conflict of interest disclosure forms from all officers of the AIB US-SE.

-Unless otherwise stated in the AIB-SE Constitution or Bylaws, the meetings of the Executive Board, the annual business meeting and the meetings of standing committees of the AIB shall be conducted according to Robert’s Rules of Order.
+Unless otherwise stated in the AIB US-SE Bylaws, the meetings of the Executive Board, the annual business meeting, and the meetings of standing committees of the AIB US-SE shall be conducted according to Robert’s Rules of Order.

-The Executive Board shall be responsible for proposing amendments to the Bylaws, and approval of such changes shall be determined by a majority of the votes cast by the membership in response to a ballot communicated either electronically or by mail.
+The Executive Board shall be responsible for proposing amendments to the Bylaws.
+The approval of such changes shall be determined by a majority of the votes cast by the membership in response to a ballot communicated either electronically or by mail.
 Membership shall be judged to include the members in good standing 60 days prior to the date of the communication of the ballot.